kh296/lightning-xpu/README.md

 ## Defining device visibility

-Device visibility can be defined prior to running a PyTorch Lightning application using the environment variable `ZE_FLAT_DEVICE_HIERARCHY`.
+Prior to running a PyTorch Lightning application, device visibility can be defined using the environment variable `ZE_FLAT_DEVICE_HIERARCHY`.

-The two GPU stacks of each Dawn GPU card are made visible by not setting the environment variable (default), of with:
+The two GPU stacks of each Dawn GPU card are made visible by not setting the environment variable (default), or with:
 ```
 export ZE_FLAT_DEVICE_HIERARCY="FLAT"
 ```